berkeley-stat159/project-alpha/final/image_scripts/README.md

 appendix in the paper.

 - `event_related_plots.py`: Generates convolution plots for paper.
 - `image_overlay.py`: Generates images for clustering.
 - `lin_reg_plots.py`: Generates plots relating to linear regression for the paper.
 - `normality_final.py`: Tests the assumption of normality by running a Shaprio-Wilks test on each voxel's residuals for each subject.
 - `parameter_selection_plots.py`: Generates the plots for tuning the parameters for clustering with Benjamini-Hochberg "p-values", t-statistics, and beta coefficients.
 - `pca_plots.py`: Generates PCA-related plots for the paper.
 - `selection_plots.py`: Generates plots related to selecting predictors for linear models based on AIC, BIC, and adjusted R-squared.

-- `tsa_script.py`: Fits a single voxel time course to an ARIMA process.
+- `tsa_plots.py`: Plots forecast from fitting a voxel to an ARIMA process.
 - `ward_plots.py`: Generates plots for hiearchical clustering using Ward's method.